On the dimension of the set of minimal projections: Introduction

 Throughout the paper we rely a lot on the Chalmers-Metcalf operator, which has already proved to be a highly effective tool, when dealing with the minimal projections.
 It was first used by Chalmers and Metcalf in \cite{chalmersmetcalf} to find a minimal projection from $C[-1, 1]$ onto the linear space of polynomials of degree at most $2$.
 It is worth mentioning, that to prove estimate (\ref{estimatepoly}) we establish a property of Chalmers-Metcalf operator, which is a broad generalization of the one that was commonly used before (see Lemma \ref{lemcmdim}).
 As a by-product of our investigation, we establish, that in the polyhedral normed spaces, for every subspace there exists a minimal projection with at least $n$ norming pairs (see Theorem \ref{twrpunkty}).

-In the last section of the paper, we take a closer look at the hyperplane case, in which some of our results could be improved.
-In particular, we prove that $\dim \mathcal{P}_{\min}(X, Y)$ can attain all possible integers in a previously discussed range, when $X$ is an $n$-dimensional real normed space and $Y \subseteq X$ is a hyperplane in $X$ (see Theorem \ref{twrhiper}).
-Moreover, we extend the previously mentioned result of Odyniec to the complex case (see Theorem \ref{twrcompl}).

 All required properties of the Chalmers-Metcalf operators and other preliminaries from the general approximation theory are introduced in Section \ref{sectapprox}.
 It should be strongly emphasized, that throughout the paper, we will rely heavily on the background information and notation presented in this section.
 We will also refer often to the $\ell_1^n$ and $\ell_{\infty}^n$ spaces, which will be identified with $\mathbb{K}^n$ with the respective norm (denoted by $\| \cdot \|_1$ and $\| \cdot \|_{\infty}$).
+For a subset $A$ of a normed space, by $\lin A$ we will denote the linear span of $A$.